meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval_reproduce/README.md

 2. **Model Compatibility**: This tutorial is specifically for Llama 3 based models, as our prompts include Meta Llama 3 special tokens, e.g. `<|start_header_id|>user<|end_header_id|`.
 It will not work with models that are not based on Llama 3.

-### Huggingface setups
+### Hugging Face 🤗 setups

-In order to install correct lm-evaluation-harness version, please check the [reproducibility section](https://huggingface.co/docs/leaderboards/open_llm_leaderboard/about#reproducibility) in Huggingface 🤗 Open LLM Leaderboard v2 About page.
+In order to install correct lm-evaluation-harness version, please check the [reproducibility section](https://huggingface.co/docs/leaderboards/open_llm_leaderboard/about#reproducibility) in Hugging Face 🤗 Open LLM Leaderboard v2 About page.
 To add the VLLM dependency, we can do following:

 ```
 git clone git@github.com:huggingface/lm-evaluation-harness.git